-- x (Variable) An input variable. - test (bool) If True, BatchNormalization runs in testing mode; it normalizes the input using pre-computed statistics. - finetune (bool) If True, BatchNormalization runs in fine-tuning mode; it accumulates the input array to compute population statistics for normalization, and normalizes the input using batch statistics.
+- x (Variable) Input variable. - test (bool) If True, BatchNormalization runs in testing mode; it normalizes the input using pre-computed statistics.

+• finetune (bool) - If finetune is True and test is False, BatchNormalization runs in fine-tuning mode; it accumulates the input array to compute population statistics for normalization, and normalizes the input using batch statistics.

-If test and finetune are both False, then BatchNormalization runs in training mode; it computes moving averages of mean and variance for evaluation during training, and normalizes the input using batch statistics.
+If test is False, then BatchNormalization runs in training mode; it computes moving averages of mean and variance for evaluation during training, and normalizes the input using batch statistics.